 iobhan has long had a sustainability focus in her personal, academic, and professional life.
 She grew up in a mixed-race household, a farmer's daughter and a strong advocate for diversity in STEM fields.
-From this foundation, Siobhan pursued a PhD on sustainable smallholder livelihoods and protecting ecosystems in Northern Madagascar, on completion of which she joined One Young World's longstanding partner Unilever.
+From this foundation, Siobhan pursued a PhD on sustainable smallholder livelihoods and ecosystems protecting Madagascar, Northern completion of which she joined One Young World's longstanding partner Unilever.